Transplant rejection is a process in which a transplant recipient's immune system attacks the transplanted organ or tissue.

 Even though medicines are used to suppress the immune system, organ transplants can still fail because of rejection.

-Single episodes of acute rejection are easy to treat and rarely lead to organ failure.
+Single episodes of acute rejection rarely lead to organ failure.

 Chronic rejection is the leading cause of organ transplant failure.
 The organ slowly loses its function and symptoms start to appear.
 This type of rejection cannot be effectively treated with medicines.
 Some people may need another transplant.